Cheaple/MIT-6.824/DDIA_Notes.md

 ##### Stream processors and services

-The currently trendy style of application development involves breaking down functionality into a set of *services* that communicate via synchronous network requests such as REST APIs.
+The currently trendy style of application development involves breaking down functionality into a set of ***services*** that communicate via synchronous network requests such as REST APIs.
 The advantage of such a service-oriented architecture over a single monolithic application is primarily organizational scalability through loose coupling: different teams can work on different services, which reduces coordination effort between teams.

-Neverthess, the fastest and most reliable network request is actually no network request at all.
-Subscribing to a stream of changes, rather than querying the current state when needed, brings us closer to a spreadsheet-like model of computation: when some piece of data changes, any derived data that depends on it can swiftly be updated.
+Neverthess, the fastest and most reliable network request is actually no network request at all. **Subscribing to a stream of changes**, rather than querying the current state when needed, brings us closer to a spreadsheet-like model of computation: when some piece of data changes, any derived data that depends on it can swiftly be updated.

+##### Trust, but Verify

+Traditionally, system models take a binary approach toward faults: we assume that some things can happen, and other things can never happen.
+In reality, it is more a question of probabilities: some things are more likely, other things less likely.
+The question is whether violations of our assumptions happen often enough that we may encounter them in practice.

+Checking the integrity of data is known as ***auditing***.
+Mature systems similarly tend to consider the possibility of unlikely things going wrong, and manage that risk.
+For example, large-scale storage systems such as HDFS and Amazon S3 do not fully trust disks.